Barron Space Representations for Elliptic PDEs with Homogeneous Boundary Conditions: Proof of the Main Results

 \subsection{Step 3: Neural Network Approximation}

 The following approximation theorem for Barron functions by neural networks is analogous to \cite[Theorem 4]{E}, and our proof strategy is a refinement of their argument.
-To the best of our knowledge, this remains the standard approach in the literature; similar strategies are employed in the approximation results for Barron functions in~\cite{Chen21, CLLZ23, Feng25}. \begin{theorem} Let \( g \in \mathcal{B}_e^2(\Omega) \) be an \( e \)-Barron function.
-Suppose that the activation function \( \sigma \) in the two-layer neural network of the form~\eqref{eq:2NN} is the cosine function.
-Then, for any fixed positive integer \( k \), there exists a set of parameters
+To the best of our knowledge, this remains the standard approach in the literature; similar strategies are employed in the approximation results for Barron functions in~\cite{Chen21, CLLZ23, Feng25}. \begin{theorem} Let \(g \in \mathcal{B}_e^2(\Omega)\) be an \(e\)-Barron function.
+Then, for any fixed positive integer \(k\), there exists a two-layer neural network of the form